m9brady/eodms-api-client/README.md

                                   Limit RCM collection results to the desired satellite

-  -o, --output-dir PATH           Directory where query results will be saved
+  -o, --output-dir PATH           Directory where query results and downloaded
-                                  [default: .]
+                                  imagery will be saved  [default: .]

-  -d, --dump-results              Whether or not to create a geojson dump
+  -dr, --dump-results              Whether or not to create a geojson dump
                                   containing the results of the query

   -dfn, --dump-filename TEXT      Filename for query results geojson